 Before each drop (more like a set down) someone blows on the chicken’s butt to encourage it to poop.
 As everyone gathers around chanting and eagerly watching to see if the chicken leaves it’s droppings on their number.
 Once the chicken poops on a number, the only way the winner gets the cash prize is if they clean up the poop themselves.

-We can’t make this up and we aren’t going to lie, it was one of the most fun things to do in San Pedro and we will never forget this!
+We can’t make this up and we aren’t going to lie, it was one of the most fun and unforgettable things to do in San Pedro.
 I am thinking next time we visit my family’s farm in Ohio we will be putting numbers down in the cow pasture and playing our own version.

 Be sure not to miss your chance to play by arriving a few minutes before 6 pm on Thursday to get in line to buy your tickets.